How to Deal with a Teenage Boy: A Parent’s Guide to Raising a Son

 5 Keys for Communicating with Your Teenage Son

 Often, teenage sons find it difficult to put their emotions into words.
+Many teenage boys simply don’t want to talk, especially around age 14, and this is a common challenge for parents.
 A national survey commissioned by Plan International USA polled over 1,000 teens and found that a third of boys think that society expects them to “be a man,” “suck it up,” and hide their feelings when they feel sad or scared.
 It can be very difficult when your teenage son won’t talk to you about their feelings and you have to find a way to start the conversation.

 Therefore, raising a teenage son includes recognizing that they may not feel comfortable sharing their innermost thoughts.
 As a result, parents of teens can get frustrated and feel ignored.
 Instead, when dealing with teenage boys, try the following approaches for how to connect with your teenage son through conversation.